-I absolutely love dyeing things because it’s such an easy way to really update a garment or home decor staple.
+Learning how to dye table linens is so easy!
+I absolutely love dyeing things because it’s such a quick and inexpensive way to really update a garment or home decor staple.
 Over the years, I’ve logged a bevy of DIY dye projects.
 Some of my favorites include: dyeing a dress a deep shade of navy, dyeing a pair of jeans darker, and dyeing a set of crocheted lace doilies for a pretty tablescape.
 I did some dip dyeing too!
 For almost all of my DIY dye projects, I have used Rit Dye.

 I started with this beautiful, cream coloured cotton and rayon damask table cloth, which I inherited: